theacodes/blog.thea.codes/srcs/designing-big-honking-button.md

 ![Flash schematic](../static/honk-sch-2.png)

 This is about as standard as it comes.
 The flash is wired to the microcontroller via SPI.
 Faster/bigger chips can benefit from a quad SPI configuration, but it's really not needed here.
-R12 acts the the necessary pull-up resistor on `FLASH_CS` and is specified in the datasheet.
+R12 acts as the necessary pull-up resistor on `FLASH_CS` and is specified in the datasheet.

 ## Power

 Power in the Eurorack world is pretty interesting.
-A Eurorack power supply you typically provides +12v, -12v, and ground connections.
+A Eurorack power supply typically provides +12v, -12v, and ground connections.
 Because the microcontroller works at 3.3v and some of the peripherals operate at 5v (more on that later), the voltage needs to be stepped down.

 Some more sophisticated and power-hungry modules will use switching DC-DC converters for this, but since Big Honking Button is a relatively simple module with very low power needs (the final revision draws just 25mA from the +12v line) I went with simple linear regulators.